 On-Chip Polarization Detection and Polarimetric Imaging

-Light is both mysterious and deeply complex.
 Recent innovations have allowed us to manipulate light for uses in a variety of applications such as information processing and quantum computing.
 More specifically, polarization of light has become an attractive method for communicating optical data, demonstrating better sensitivity, signal in free space, and capacity than conventional communication approaches.
 However, manipulation and detection of light is difficult to analyze using one single material or device.
 Currently, multiple bulky optical components such as polarizers, waveplates and mechanically rotating parts are used to convert polarized optical signals.
-These methods for capturing polarized light occupy a great deal of space, are slow and extremely expensive.
+These methods for capturing polarized light are slow, extremely expensive, and occupy a great deal of space.
 This combination of factors greatly decreases the potential of the technology.
-Therefore, there is a need for a compact, cost effective device to quickly convert light between various polarization states.
+Therefore, there is a need for a compact, cost-effective device to quickly convert light between various polarization states.

 - Optical Communication

 - Innovative – Replaces large, expensive, and slow analytical tools with an efficient on-chip detection device

 - Efficient – A small-scale integrated device capable of response times on the order of milliseconds

 - Versatile – Equipped with a variety of polarization sensors to extract and detect different polarization states

 - Simple – A powerful and simple architecture allows for inexpensive production and compatibility